 - Any local income taxes withheld

-Keep in mind that your employer should have filed a W-2 form with the Social Security Administration (SSA) by the end of January and the SSA will have shared this information with the IRS, so if the numbers you enter differ from what your employer reported, you could end up with an audit on your hands.
+Keep in mind that your employer should have filed a W-2 form with the Social Security Administration (SSA) by the end of January and the SSA will have shared this information with the Internal Revenue Service (IRS).
+So if the numbers you enter differ from what your employer reported, you could have an audit on your hands.

 When Am I Supposed to Get My W-2?

-Employers are required to send W-2s to the SSA by the end of January.
-This means you should expect the form from your employer on or before that time, though it’s possible to still receive it a few days after the end of January if your employer mailed it to you on the day of the deadline.
+Employers are required to send W-2s to the SSA and their employees by the end of January.
+This means you should expect the form to be sent by your employer on or before that time.
+However, it’s possible to still receive it a few days after the end of January if your employer mailed it to you on the day of the deadline, which is January 31st.

 This is the path of least resistance.
 If you haven’t received your W-2 by mid-February, contact your employer to see what happened.
 This will most likely resolve the issue.
 Even if you have recently changed jobs in the past year, you must still get a W-2 from your former employer to file your taxes correctly.

-If your W-2 never arrives and your employer refuses to resolve the situation, you can contact the IRS at 800-829-1040 or locate an IRS Taxpayer Assistance Center and let them know.
+Suppose your W-2 never arrives and your employer or former employer refuses to resolve the situation.
+In that case, you can contact the IRS toll-free at 800-829-1040 or locate an IRS Taxpayer Assistance Center and let them know.
 They will contact your employer and try to resolve the situation.
 The IRS, being a government authority, tends to be good at motivating negligent employers who want to avoid legal consequences.

 If you cannot get a copy of your W-2, you can still file taxes by filling out IRS form 4852, “Substitute for Form W-2, Wage, and Tax Statement.”
-Form 4852 is only meant to be used if your employer fails to provide you with a W-2 or your W-2 was incorrect.
+Form 4852 is only meant to be used if your employer fails to provide you with a W-2 or if your W-2 was incorrect.
 It shouldn’t be used if you simply misplaced your W-2.
 Keep in mind that you may face penalties if the IRS determines you used this form to avoid paying taxes or to enter fraudulent information.